Options Trading Glossary: Your Go-To Guide

 The Greeks

-• Delta: The rate of change of the price of the options relevant to changes in the asset's price; it indicates how much an option's price is expected to move per $1 change in the asset
+• Delta: The rate of change of the option's premium with respect to changes in the underlying stock’s price; it indicates the expected move of an option's price for each $1 change in the asset/stock

 • Gamma: The rate of change of delta concerning changes in the underlying asset’s price, indicating the stability of delta

-• Theta: Also known as time or theta decay, the rate at which an option’s price decreases as it approaches expiration
+• Theta: Also known as time decay; the rate at which an option’s price decreases daily as it approaches expiration

-• Vega: Refers to how senstive an option's price is to the volatility of the underlying asset; it indicates how much the price of an option is expected to change with a 1% change in volatility
+• Vega: The sensitivity of an option's price to changes in the volatility of the underlying asset; it indicates how much the price of an option is expected to change with a 1% change in volatility

-• Rho: Measures how sensitive is an option is to changes in interest rates, indicating how much the option's price is expected to change for a 1% change in the risk-free interest rate
+• Rho: Is a measure of an option's sensitivity to interest rate changes, indicating how much the option's price is expected to change for a 1% change in the risk-free rate

 Commonly Used Acronyms in Options Trading